 - 3 colors maximum per design, unless doing process color printing instead of screen printing

-- Convert gradients/transparencies to halftone (dot) patterns or solid 1-color elements
+- Convert gradients/transparencies to halftone (dot) patterns or solid 1-color elements (1 pt minimum still applies to halftones)

 - For bitmap text, retype & convert to outlines instead of using Image Trace

-- Use the pathfinder tool instead of clip groups if cutouts are absolutely necessary
+- Use the pathfinder tool instead of clip groups

-Additional note: because screen printing works by combining one ink per one screen, we cannot do tints/shades.
+Additional note: because screen printing works by combining one ink per one screen, and due to equipment limitations, we cannot do tints/shades.
 Any logo which uses tints should be converted so that each visible color is its own Pantone color, and we use Coated inks (so any non-coated Pantone needs to be converted).
 For example: if an art file displays a 50% tint of PMS 368 U 3 green, the equivalent we would use is PMS 358 C to stand in for 50% PMS 368 U 3.
 (With PMS 360 C to show 100% PMS 368 U 3.)

 Thanks for your interest in StrombergBrand!